Chart Color Schemes

 Employment conditions in Benalla face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, agriculture, forestry & fishing employs only 4.8% of local workers, below Rest of Vic.'s 7.5%.
-Many residents may commute elsewhere for work based on Census data.
-In the 12 months prior, labour force decreased by 1.6% and employment declined by 3.2%, leading to a rise in unemployment rate by 1.6 percentage points.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts suggest growth of 6.6% over five years and 13.1% over ten years for Benalla's employment mix.
+Conversely, agriculture, forestry & fishing employs just 4.8%, below Rest of Vic.'s 7.5%.
+Many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, Benalla's labour force decreased by 1.6% and employment fell by 3.2%, leading to a rise in unemployment rate by 1.6 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Benalla's employment mix suggests local employment could increase by 6.2% over five years and 13.1% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment